gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v4.1.md

 |      ||      ||      |                           |  6  |
 |______||______||______|                           |_____|
 ```
 In order to avoid other devices to detect the medium free for use and disrupt an ongoing exchange, the sender cyclically transmits a short high bit (1/4 data bit duration) and consequently attempts to receive a response.
-The receiver must synchronize its response to the falling edge of the last short high bit, and, in order to avoid false positives in case of collision, must transmit its response prepended with an additional synchronization pulse.
+The receiver must synchronize its response to the falling edge of the last short high bit, and, in order to avoid false positives in case of collision, must transmit its response prepended with an additional synchronization pad.
 If the response is not transmitted or not received the transmitter continues to keep busy the medium up to the maximum acceptable time between transmission and response.
 ```cpp
 Transmission end                                    Response
  ______  ______  ______   _   _   _   _   _   _ ____ _____